-AUTHORITY: This permit will be issued or denied under the following authority:
+AUTHORITY: This permit will be issued or denied under the following authorities:

-(X) Discharge dredged or fill material into waters of the United States - Section 404 Clean Water Act (33 U.S.C.
+- (X) Perform work in or affecting navigable waters of the United States Section 10 Rivers and Harbors Act 1899 (33 U.S.C.
+403). - (X) Discharge dredged or fill material into waters of the United States Section 404 Clean Water Act (33 U.S.C.
 1344).
 Therefore, our public interest review will consider the guidelines set forth under Section 404(b) of the Clean Water Act (40 CFR 230).

-Project drawings and a Notice of Application for State Water Quality Certification are enclosed with this Public Notice.
+Project drawings are enclosed with this Public Notice.